JavierCastellD/InitiationCodonMutationPredictor/README.md

 #### machine_learning/
 We can find the following files:
+- ML.py: script intended for testing different machine learning algorithms, as well as some parameters for them, such as % of undersampling or number of features.
 - HT.py: script for the hyperparameter fine-tuning.
-- ML.py: script intended for testing different machine learning algorithms, as well as some parameters for them, such as % of undersampling or number of features.
-- TestModelo.py: script to perform multiple tests on a model.
+- TestModel.py: script to perform multiple tests on a model.
-- comparaciones.py: script to compare the performance of a model and SIFT and PolyPhen.
+- compareIterations.py: script to compare the performance of a model and SIFT and PolyPhen.
+- intiationcodonpredictor.py: auxiliar functions for other scripts.

 #### web/
 In this folder we can find files related to the webpage: